11am - 6pm, March 21-22 2020

 March 21-22, 2020

 These questions inform the basis for a two day symposium co-produced by 1856 and West Space on the topic of artists’ welfare.
-It will raise these questions in order to attain both speculative and hard answers, while pushing for real solutions.
-It will bring together speakers from diverse backgrounds that have a stake in the livelihood of artists, including curators, policy makers, union representatives, art historians, educators, and importantly: artists.
+It will raise these questions in order to attain both speculative and hard answers, while pushing for solutions to problems such as collective representation.
+It will bring together speakers from diverse backgrounds that have a stake in the livelihood of artists, including museum curators, policy makers, union representatives, art historians, educators, and importantly: artists.

-WELFARE is supported by the Australian Council for the Arts, and Creative Victoria.
+Supported by the Australia Council for the Arts, Creative Victoria, and City of Yarra.